EBVcube/B-Cubed_data_mobilisation/README.md

 2. Annex I of the Birds Directive (~200 species)
 3. The Global Reptile Assessment (~10000 species)

-The specifications for the generation of the buckets can be found in separate files in this repository.
+The specifications for the generation of the occurence cubes can be found in separate files in this repository.